mikepred/MAP/memory-bank/activeContext.md

     *   Affirmed the `text_analyzer` project's role as a foundational practical exercise.
     *   Solidified "SAI" as the conceptual learning framework.
     *   Updated `memory-bank/projectbrief.md` and `memory-bank/productContext.md` to reflect this integrated learning strategy.
+    *   Completed updates to `memory-bank/activeContext.md` (this file), `memory-bank/progress.md`, and `memory-bank/techContext.md` to reflect the refined learning strategy and ensure consistency.

 *   **Previous Work (Still Relevant Context):**
     *   **Text Analyzer Project - Module 5C Initial Steps Completed**.